106FaceEater106/League-Of-Legends-Randomizer/README.md

 How to use it.

 Repl.it:
-Run the run command and it should work.
+Press the green arrow it should work if you on the post site else it should auto run on website.

 Downloaded:
 Just run the start.bat file and it should give you a rune page randomizer.
 If it doesnt and gives you some sort of error, make sure you have downloaded at node.js version 12.18.1 or higher (https://nodejs.org/en/)